Devin-Samples/automations-and-integrations/network-connectivity/azure/cloud-sql/README.md

 ## Option A: Customer-Hosted Private Endpoint

-**Recommended for production.** All Azure identity stays on the customer side.
+**Production ready** All Azure identity stays on the customer side.
 Devin holds only a scoped database password -- no Azure credentials on Devin.

 This mirrors how human developers typically connect: through a corporate network (e.g., Zscaler ZPA or VPN Gateway) to a database endpoint, authenticating with a DB user, without holding Azure service principal secrets on their laptops.